perxpective/Cybersecurity-Therapy/EHD/Practical/Vim Keymap.md

 - `J` - Join current line with next line
 - `s` - Delete current character and goes into Insert Mode
 - `rx` - Replace current character with *x*
-- `R` - Replaces following characters until
+- `R` - Replaces following characters until terminated with the `ESC` key

+### Cut and Paste Commands
+- `yy` - Puts current line in a buffer (does not delete the line from its current position)
+- `p` - Places line in the buffer after current position of the cursor

+### Exiting Vim
+- `ZZ` - Exit and save changes
+- `:wq` -Write changes to current file and quit edit session
+- `:q!` - Quit edit session without saving changes